Math 121: Introduction to Topology

 - Fundamental group, covering spaces,

-for carefully reading the following and being aware of
+carefully reading the following and being aware of all the

-but please respect my right to teach and your
+please respect my right to teach and your classmates' rights to

-taking notes.
-Your cell phones must be turned off
+cell phones must be turned off (this in

-(this in particular means you cannot use your cell
+particular means you cannot use your cell phones in

 - Weekly HW: 25%